Diagnosing and Fixing Slow Elasticsearch Search Queries

 - Example: A

-- Deep Pagination: Requesting a very large number of results using
+- Deep Pagination: Requesting a very large page using

-fromandsize(deep pagination).
-Elasticsearch's defaultsearch_afterorscrollAPIs are more efficient for large result sets. - Complex Aggregations: Overly complicated or resource-intensive aggregations, especially when combined with broad queries.
+fromandsize.
+For user-facing deep pagination, prefersearch_afterwith a stable sort and point-in-time search.
+Use scroll mainly for batch processing or reindex-style workloads. - Complex Aggregations: Overly complicated or resource-intensive aggregations, especially when combined with broad queries.

 - Wildcard Queries: Leading wildcards (e.g.,